wiake/wiakapps/README.md

 . . . [wiak] facilitates the creation of different clients for the same backend server(s), or indeed, different backend server(s) for the same GUI-client."

 The wiak IPC program binary was also used in foksyfeyer dotpet addon for visually-impaired (or totally blind) users of Puppy linux in 2009.

-The persona of mcewanw (aka William) requested forum moderator Flash, however, to close his murga-forum membership account in mid-2017 in an attempt to avoid further persistent trolling of some Puppy forum members (serious disruption to developments common there nowadays unfortunately).
-Now using team wiak login to complete some final development work for Puppy Linux as quietly as possible... before public retirement in near future.

 # wiakapps